Dostana (2008 film): Fashion

-The film’s fashion and styling received widespread attention both before and after its release.
-Priyanka Chopra’s golden swimsuit and John Abraham’s yellow trunks were prominently discussed in the media and among fashion critics.
-The film set several fashion trends, with Chopra’s silver sari in “Desi Girl” becoming particularly iconic.
-Its popularity led designer Manish Malhotra to offer versions of it in his store.
-The wardrobe choices of the lead actors, especially Abhishek Bachchan’s floral shirts and Chopra’s vibrant wardrobe, became popular among college students and young audiences.

-Dostana is frequently cited as one of the most stylish Hindi films.
-In 2013, it was voted the Most Stylish Film by Filmfare, and Bollywood Hungama ranked it the most stylish Bollywood film of all time.
+Prior to Dostanas release, its style and fashions received considerable attention.
+Chopra's golden swimsuit and Abraham's yellow trunks were noticed by the public, the media and fashion critics.
+The film influenced fashion trends in India, with its stars' costumes becoming popular (particularly Chopra's silver sari in "Desi Girl").
+Her sari's popularity encouraged designer Manish Malhotra to carry varieties of it in his store.
+The actor's looks and style were popular with youngsters and college students.
+Bachchan's floral shirts also were popular, and Chopra's look was mirrored by the public.
+Dostana ranks among the most stylish Indian films of all time, and was voted Most Stylish Film by Filmfare in 2013.
+Bollywood Hungama also ranked it the most stylish Bollywood film of all time.

 Shelved sequel

-In June 2019, Dharma Productions announced a sequel titled Dostana 2, to be directed by Colin D'Cunha.
-The film was set to star Kartik Aaryan, Janhvi Kapoor, and newcomer Lakshya in the lead roles.
-Principal photography began on 8 November 2019, but the project was hampered by delays caused by the COVID-19 pandemic and reported casting issues.
+In June 2019, Johar announced a sequel, Dostana 2, to be directed by Collin D'Cunha and produced by Dharma Productions.
+Kartik Aaryan, Janhvi Kapoor and Lakshya were announced to star as the leads.
+The film began production on 8 November 2019, but ended up in production hell due to the COVID-19 pandemic.
 In December 2021, Bollywood Hungama reported that the sequel had been shelved indefinitely.